ckunakom/tableau_api/README.md

 # Create more functionality in Tableau Server with Rest API
 Tableau Server REST API Doc: https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref.htm

-Here is some of the usage that I put to use:
+Here are some of the usage that I put to use:
 - Download Workbooks for Git Revision
 - Create Groups, Projects and Set Permission for each group for the Project + Create Sub-projects with Inherited Permission from Projects

-Here is what I created as they get used in the above cases on the side:
+These are what I created as they get used in the above cases on the side:
 - Query excisting groups
 - Delete a group or multiple groups